MateuszKonatkowski/Hybrid-SeleniumEasy-Test-Automation-Framework/README.md

 ```

 This line contains the `TestNG` annotation, which signifies that this method is a  test.
 The "`priority = 2`" denotes the test's priority, and "`description = 'sampleTestClickButtonData'`" serves as a description for the test.
-In your framework, this description corresponds to the name of an `Excel worksheet` that provides input data for the test.
+In framework, this description corresponds to the name of an `Excel worksheet` that provides input data for the test.

 ```java
 public void sampleTest_Click_SampleButton_Should_Show_SampleMessage(String sampleExpected)